 There is one last proviso that needs to be said here.
-Although we have found numerous patterns in Super Mario World and the history of game design as a whole, it is not our opinion that designers intentionally planned all of these things.
-In fact, Shigeru Miyamoto himself has admitted on more than one occasion that for all of his best games, he and his design team tried a huge number of different design ideas, and simply kept which ideas worked the best.
-Therefore, our opinion is that composite game design is merely a natural evolutionary step in the development of videogames.
-Composite design techniques worked well, and so designers kept using them, even if they didn’t fully realize why they worked.
+Although I have found numerous patterns in Super Mario World and the history of videogame design as a whole, it is not my opinion that designers intentionally planned all of these things.
+In fact, Shigeru Miyamoto himself has admitted that for all of his best games, he and his design team tried a huge number of different design ideas, and simply kept the ideas that worked the best.
+Therefore, my opinion is that composite game design is merely a natural evolutionary step in the development of videogames.
+Composite design techniques worked well, and so designers kept using them, even if they didn’t fully understand why they worked.
 It’s likely that game designers have gradually become more conscious of the nature of composite design and composite flow, but proving this point would take a much larger study than the one being attempted here.
-It is enough to say that Super Mario World is a great example of the Nintendo design team taking their previous design efforts a step forward, and refining the practice of composite design in the process.
+It is enough to say that Super Mario World is a great example of the Mario developers taking their design techniques to the next level.
+This book explains how they did it.